 A few of you said you want to see things up close to judge the finish, so I took a few with the light hitting it just so.
 You can see what the wood grain looks like when it’s painted over (also fyi, the sheen is a satin finish).
 I expected it to look this way after the results a few years ago from painting the same style of cabinets in the bathrooms with a painting kit (posted here), so the wood grain showing is fine by me (as long as there is no bleed-through, just texture).

 But when you step back, the color is exactly what I wanted.
 And it’s looking super smooth.
 I was even able to start putting the drawers back into place.
 Yay!

 Despite that it’s unfinished, the kitchen is completely TRASHED, and I’m in desperate need of some sleep, I’m determined to press on until I can call it dunzo.
 This is one project that is not going to kick my ass.

 Will not.
 Won’t.

 I’m thinking if I say that over and over, squint my eyes, and tilt my head, the clutter will blur into a happy kaleidoscope of primary colors and won’t bother me as much.
 Wishful thinking of course, according to the twitch in my right eye.

 But it’s also Friday, it’s football season, and despite most of the kitchen being unusable right now, I’ve still got a few cold ones readily accessible in the fridge when I cross the finish line.

-Because blocking my access to the beer would be the insane part.
+Because blocking my access to the beer would be the dumbest option.
 Obviously.